badetitou/SmartTest/SmartTest.package/SmTSpecifyPackagesNameFilter.class/README.md

-The search is limited to the packages whose names matches the regex.
+This filter only looks in the packages whose names match a given regex